 - msg (str) The message to print out.
-If not specified, then prints out "Resetting the tic/toc delta timer"; if msg is None, then no message is printed. - ostream (FILE) an optional output stream (overrides the ostream provided when the class was constructed). - logger (Logger) an optional output stream using the python logging package (overrides the ostream provided when the class was constructed).
-Note: timing logged using logger.info toc(msg=NOTSET, delta=True, ostream=NOTSET, logger=NOTSET)
+If not specified, then prints out "Resetting the tic/toc delta timer"; if msg is None, then no message is printed. - args (tuple) optional positional arguments used for %-formatting the msg - ostream (FILE) an optional output stream (overrides the ostream provided when the class was constructed). - logger (Logger) an optional output stream using the python logging package (overrides the ostream provided when the class was constructed).
+Note: timing logged using logger.info - level (int) an optional logging output level.

-Print out the elapsed time.
+toc(msg=NOTSET, args, delta=True, ostream=NOTSET, logger=NOTSET, level=NOTSET) Print out the elapsed time.